cosmofur/EX716/README.md

 Now the WHILE group:
 The WHILE group tests for the condition only at the 'top' of the loop.
 So you should prepare the state before the while loop starts and refresh it towards the bottom of the loop.
+Also always remember to pop off the test value when no longer needed.
 WHILE_ZERO       : Continue Loop if TOS == Zero
 WHILE_NOTZERO    : Continue Loop if TOS does not equal Zero WHILE_EQ_A       : Continue Loop if TOS equals constant A